States should decide on red, green, orange zones: Amarinder urges PM Modi

 Amarinder Singh said Punjab has procured 115 lakh MT of wheat with proper social distancing and hygiene protocols in place.

-In terms of inbound movement of stranded people, the chief minister said around 56,000 persons from Punjab stuck in other states have registered with his government while around 20,000 Indian nationals returning from other countries.
+In terms of inbound movement of stranded people, the Chief Minister said around 56,000 persons from Punjab stuck in other states have registered with his government while around 20,000 Indian nationals returning from other countries.

 The state government has made elaborate arrangements for their quarantine and testing, he said.